Ragepanda12/Connect4/README.md

 hints:hint for 1 player or 2 player or both modes? should access be un/limited?

-optional: time? score? graphical?(color options etc)
+optional: time?(taken or per turn) score? graphical?(color options etc)

 to think about: saving the state? (might be pretty hard)